 Besides that, knitting technique doesn't stay on the same place.
-Every day thousands of talented designers invent something new in this old like world itself knitting technique.
+Every day thousands of talented designers invent something new like a knitting technique.

-What is the solution?
 Is it really possible to learn quickly how to knit?
 Sure, it is!
-Fortunately even basic knitting techniques will allow you to make the vast majority of beautiful knitting project.
+Fortunately even basic knitting techniques will allow you to make many beautiful knitting projects.
 Where should you start?
 Let's see....
 Here is the plan.
 For any knitting project you will have to know:

 Where to find all this information?
 Since the majority of people are the visual learners, it is better for learning if you CAN SEE what you are going to do.
 There are a few options.